-The cooking doyenne presents her specialty cuisine with an artisanal touch at National Kitchen by Violet Oon, located at the National Gallery Singapore.
+The cooking doyenne presents her specialty cuisine with an artisanal touch at National Kitchen by Violet Oon, located within the National Gallery Singapore.
 Savour Peranakan recipes with a twist, or tuck into authentic local eats: try the reinvented dry laksa (spicy coconut milk-based noodle soup) minus its signature broth, or go for the classic buah kelak ayam, an aromatic spicy chicken stew infused with fresh root spices and black nuts indigenous to Southeast Asia.
-Round it off with the popular Peranakan-style canapé, crispy kueh pie tee (deep-fried pastry cups filled with shredded turnip).
+Round your meal off with the popular Peranakan-style canapé, crispy kueh pie tee (deep-fried pastry cups filled with shredded turnip).

 National Gallery.
 1 St Andrew’s Road #02–01, Singapore 178957. +65 9834 9935.

 Take a stroll around Singapore Botanic Gardens and you just might find yourself at Corner House, a restaurant named after E.J.H.
-Corner, former assistant director of the Gardens.
-Just as he had pushed boundaries in his field of botany, Corner House’s current chef and co-owner Jason Tan is breaking new ground in the culinary realm, earning the restaurant a Michelin star in 2016.
+Corner, the former assistant director of the Gardens.
+Just as he had pushed boundaries in his field of botany, Corner House’s current chef and co-owner Jason Tan is breaking new ground in the culinary realm, earning his restaurant a Michelin star in 2016.